|

 Sun' by the Animals.
 In the end, I gave them my rendition of Green

-Onions (standing, of course) and got the job.
+Onions and got the job.

 - The next